davidfowl/aspnetvnextwebapiapp/Generations.md

 - Map portable class library profile numbers to existing generations?
 - Make the dotnet moniker work in both `packages.config` world and `project.json` world.

-## List of CoreFx APIs and their associated generations (subject to change)
+## List of CoreFx APIs and their associated generations (tentative)

 ### Legend
 - `X` - API appeared in specific generation